Tech Stack: How Polkadot Substrate contributes to eliminating isolation of blockchain networks.

 The Substrate stack is composed of three key components:

 Substrate Core is the minimal base for building blockchains that gives you a basic foundation instead of building a blockchain from scratch.
-Here are the features you get by default:
+What you get with Substrate Core?

 Substrate Runtime Module Library (SRML)